algolia/autocomplete/packages/website/docs/getting-started.md

   - Refer to [**API reference**](api) for a comprehensive list of parameters and options.
   - Try out the [**Playground**](https://codesandbox.io/s/github/algolia/autocomplete.js/tree/next/examples/js?file=/app.ts) where you can fork a basic implementation and play around.

-Keep reading to see how to install and start a basic implementation.
+Keep reading to see how to install Autocomplete and build a basic implementation with Algolia.

 ## Installation

-You can choose to [install the `autocomplete-js` package](#javascript) which includes everything you need to render a JavaScript autocomplete experience, or [install the `autocomplete-core` package](#headless) if you want to [build a renderer](creating-a-renderer) from scratch.
+The recommended way to get started is with the [`autocomplete-js` package](#javascript) which includes everything you need to render a JavaScript autocomplete experience.

-Unless you've found that [`autocomplete-js`](autocomplete-js) doesn't suit your needs, it's best to get started with that.
+Otherwise, you can or [install the `autocomplete-core` package](#headless) if you want to [build a renderer](creating-a-renderer) from scratch.

 The Autocomplete library is available on the [npm](https://www.npmjs.com/) registry.